Time to 'awaken women to football'

 The former Scottish government minister has taken up the role as Scottish Women's Football's new chief executive.

-And she says that while attitudes are changing, girls still face prejudice when trying to get involved in sport.
+And Campbell says while attitudes are changing, girls still face prejudice when trying to get involved in sport.

-"There are still too many barriers preventing women from playing football," Campbell told BBC Scotland.
+"There are still too many barriers preventing women from playing football," she told BBC Scotland.

 "Our school was really small and everybody just played football, nobody saw gender or anything as a barrier to playing football so we all just mucked in.

 "But what has stuck with me was when a visiting coach said 'football is not a game for girls, go and play netball'.
-And that's really devastating when you love with a sport to hear that somehow because you're a girl that's not for you.
+And that's really devastating when you love a sport to hear that somehow because you're a girl that's not for you.

-"But I loved football, I played for my primary school then picked it up against at university.
-Not pretending I was ever the fastest athlete or the best player but I loved it.
-I loved the team sport, the camaraderie, the joy you get from playing amongst other women.
+"But I loved football, I played for my primary school then picked it up again at university.
+Not pretending I was ever the fastest athlete or the best player, but I loved it.
+I loved the team sport, the camaraderie, the joy you get from playing among other women.

-"So those are things I think every woman and girl should have the opportunity to experience, nothing beats it."
+"So those are things I think every woman and girl should have the opportunity to experience.
+Nothing beats it."

 - Forfar Farmington withdraw from SWPL due to lack of players